-Local jurisdictions may also choose to participate in the holidays by waiving their own taxes in addition to waiving state taxes.
-If your local jurisdiction didn't participate last year, though, chances are it won't participate this year as a new ordinance must be passed to opt into the special discount.
+Local jurisdictions may also choose to participate in the holidays by waving their own taxes in addition to the state taxes.
+If your local jurisdiction didn't participate last year, though, chances are it won't participate this year as a new ordinance must be passed to opt for the special discount.

 Back-to-School Tax Holidays

 The state of Missouri offers a sales tax holiday that starts at midnight on the first Friday in August and ends at midnight on the following Sunday.
 For example, in 2018 the dates will be August 3 through 5.

 Tax-free buying in Missouri means a discount of 4.225 percent.
 Since this is a "back to school" tax holiday, only selected items such as school supplies, computers, and clothing are discounted.